chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicValues.rst

 default bit-width.
 Values of other bit-widths are obtained via type conversions (casts or coercions).

 ..
-TODO: hyperlink "basic types" above as well as casts and coercions.
+TODO: hyperlink casts and coercions when those sections come online

 Boolean Values